IDV-FelixLemke/codechallenge_snakebattle/readme.md

         - Example 1: we are going right, but want to go up: then the command will be "turn left" ("L").
         - Example 2: we are going right, but want to go left: then the command will be "turn left" ("L") or "turn right" ("R"), since for are u-turn we can go either way.
     - With the list of command we want to execute, we remove those commands which are not possible (see second step).
     - In the end, we execute one of the remaining command selected randomly.
-If the selected command is "S" (going straight), we do nothing, else we use snake's methode *turn(command)*.
+If the selected command is "S" (going straight), we do nothing, else we use snake's method *turn(command)*.
 2) **tryToSurvive**
-    - We start very similar to the other methode: find all possible moves without collisions.
+    - We start very similar to the other method: find all possible moves without collisions.
-        - Since we want to prefer the straight command (to not roll up the snake like a snai), we add the straight command multiple times (as often as the board is wide, see *dim.w*).
+        - Since we want to prefer the straight command (to not roll up the snake like a snail), we add the straight command multiple times (as often as the board is wide, see *dim.w*).
     - Then, we select one command by chance.
 In case of "S", do nothing.
 In case of "L" or "R" execute method *turn* accordingly.
     - One special case: there is condition check for food distance and snake health.
         - Since snake will starve in this game and the movement is completely random, the snake will starve.
-        - To avoid starvation, the snake changes its behaviour when passing food (with distance of 20 pixel or less) or when healt is below 20%.
+        - To avoid starvation, the snake changes its behaviour when passing food (with distance of 20 pixel or less) or when health is below 20%.
-        - In that case, we simple swith to the first method *runToFood*.
+        - In that case, we simple switch to the first method *runToFood*.
         - Setting the run mode with *setData* is just for demonstration purposes and not used anywhere.

 ## API useful for your API

-In general all data is accessable via the *snake* object handed over to the AI function.
+In general all data is accessible via the *snake* object handed over to the AI function.

 - *snake.game* give you the *Game* object.
 - *snake.game.board* give you access to the *Board* object.

 In the following, if something is returned (or taken) as **position**, an object with structure *{x: number, y: number}* is meant.
 A **direction** means the global direction, one of up ("U"), left ("L"), down ("D") or right ("R").
 A **command** could be one of the following: turn left ("L") or turn right ("R").
-If you want to go straiht, do not give a command. **pixel** refers to the stats of given coordinates on the board, which can be *0* for a free pixel, *1* for a pixel with food or a *snake object* when a pixel is occupied by a snake.
+If you want to go straight, do not give a command. **pixel** refers to the stats of given coordinates on the board, which can be *0* for a free pixel, *1* for a pixel with food or a *snake object* when a pixel is occupied by a snake.

 Some functions help to find the correct information: